xors-mraf/xor-onetimepad-enc/README.md

 Circuit designed by logisim HDL graphical simulator

-This machine contains two 256*8 ram one for fetching characters from keybaord(input buffer) and another for saving cipher(encrypted message)
+This machine contains two 256*8 ram one for fetching characters from keyboard(input buffer) and another for saving cipher(encrypted message)

 The keystream that contain array of 0,1 generated randomly with orbitary seed(random number genrator initilizer)